 Don’t forget to use simple everyday items, like counting stair steps as you go up, identifying numbers while you are out and about, or counting out loud to your child as you buy produce at the store.

 Also, here’s some free Number Coloring Pages to help with Counting and Number Recognition.
-Your child might enjoy coloring or painting them after counting the animals!
+You’ll find coloring pages for numbers 1-10.
+Each page features the written number word, the numeral, and a fun animal picture.
+Your child will enjoy coloring or painting them after counting the animals.